 Furthermore, they have a clear downward-pointing arrow to suggest something lies below the fold.
 And when you scroll down, you’ll see this:

-The copy (which is legible and has good contrast) creates a sense of wit—not unlike what Bolden was trying to achieve—without diminishing the UX of the website.
+The copy (which is legible and has good contrast) creates a sense of wit—not unlike what Bolden was trying to achieve—without diminishing the user experience of the website.
 The only small problem is the text “Join our email club” should be more visible, but taken as a whole, Cultivated Wit’s website is a great example of delivering a clever design without creating poor UX.

-Lesson Learnt: Best Practice
+Lesson Learned: Best Practice

-Clever designs should always be made as foolproof as possible, and/or tested on actual users.
-Sometimes, clever designs can backfire and hurt usability.
+Clever designs should always be made as foolproof as possible and/or tested on actual users.
+Sometimes, clever designs can backfire, and hurt usability.

-5. Superfluous animations
+5. Superfluous Animations

 The Bad: PayPal Receipt Concept on Dribbble